AdobeDocs/experience-platform.en/help/sources/connectors/databases/spark.md

 topic: overview
 ---

-# (Beta) Apache Spark on Azure HDInsights connector
+# (Beta) [!DNL Apache Spark] on [!DNL Azure HDInsights] connector

 >[!NOTE]
->The Apache Spark on Azure HDInsights connector is in beta.
+>The [!DNL Apache Spark] on [!DNL Azure HDInsights] connector is in beta.
 See the [Sources overview](../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

-Adobe Experience Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
+Adobe Experience Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
 You can ingest data from a variety of sources such as Adobe applications, cloud-based storage, databases, and many others.

-Experience Platform provides support for ingesting data from a third-party database.
-Platform can connect to different types of databases such as relational, NoSQL, or data warehouses.
-Support for database providers include Apache Spark on Azure HDInsights.
+[!DNL Experience Platform] provides support for ingesting data from a third-party database. [!DNL Platform] can connect to different types of databases such as relational, NoSQL, or data warehouses.
+Support for database providers include [!DNL Apache Spark] on [!DNL Azure HDInsights].

-The documentation below provides information on how to connect Apache Spark on Azure HDInsights to Platform using APIs or the user interface:
+The documentation below provides information on how to connect [!DNL Apache Spark] on [!DNL Azure HDInsights] to [!DNL Platform] using APIs or the user interface:

-## Connect Apache Spark on Azure HDInsights to Platform using APIs
+## Connect [!DNL Apache Spark] on [!DNL Azure HDInsights] to [!DNL Platform] using APIs

 - [Create a Apache Spark on Azure HDInsights connector using the Flow Service API](../../tutorials/api/create/databases/spark.md)
 - [Explore a database system using the Flow Service API](../../tutorials/api/explore/database-nosql.md)
 - [Collect data from a database using the Flow Service API](../../tutorials/api/collect/database-nosql.md)

-## Connect Apache Spark on Azure HDInsights to Platform using the UI
+## Connect [!DNL Apache Spark] on [!DNL Azure HDInsights] to [!DNL Platform] using the UI

 - [Create a Apache Spark on Azure HDInsights source connector in the UI](../../tutorials/ui/create/databases/spark.md)
 - [Configure a dataflow for a database connector in the UI](../../tutorials/ui/dataflow/databases.md)